whiskyechobravo/kerko/docs/config-params.md

 Type: String <br>
 Default value: `""`

+!!! warning "Modifies the search index and attachments"

+    Changing this parameter will require that you run the `sync index --full` and `sync attachments` commands.
+See [synchronization commands] for details.

 ### `child_exclude_re`

 Regular expression to use to exclude children (e.g. notes, attachments) based on